- Complete a bachelor’s degree in addiction studies, behavioral, social science, or psychology field

 Career Outlook for Substance Abuse Counselors and Addiction Counselors

-According to both the U.S. Bureau of Labor Statistics (BLS) the average annual salary for a substance abuse/addiction counselor in the U.S. is about $48,520 as of May 2021.
-However, salaries vary depending on the industry, setting and experience.
-Despite the relatively low compensation awarded to those in this important field, there are very high rates of satisfaction reported among industry surveys.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for a substance abuse/addiction counselor in the U.S. is about $59,190 as of May 2024.
+However, salaries vary depending on the industry, setting, and experience.
+Despite the relatively low compensation in this important field, very high satisfaction rates are reported, according to U.S. News & World Report’s Best Social Services Jobs, 2026.
 Perhaps because most people become addiction counselors so that they can make a profound difference in the lives of those who really need a helping hand.

 Master’s in Substance Abuse Counseling Programs